sarl/sarl-jekyll-website/docs/official/gettingstarted/RunSARLAgentJava.md

 ---
-title: "Run SARL Agent from a Java Program"
+title: "Run SARL Agent from a Java or SARL Program"
 layout: default
 ---

-# Run SARL Agent from a Java Program
+# Run SARL Agent from a Java or SARL Program

 <ul class="page_outline" id="page_outline">